History

 I got this German layout M3501 from the Deskthority sale listing for a fair price.

-It has thick PBT dye-sublimated keycaps with Univers 57 Oblique
+It has thick PBT dye-sublimated keycaps with Univers 57 Oblique font, and It uses

 the Alps dampened cream switches.
 However, the spacebar is made of ABS and hence